HerrR/contentWatch/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

+##Installation

+Install nodejs current (7.5.0)
+(If you got earlier builds of ContentWatch, please delete the "node_modules" folder and run the below commands.

+If you have earlier versions of angular cli:
+Run `(sudo) npm uninstall -g angular-cli`
+Run `(sudo) npm cache clean`

+For all:
+Run `(sudo) npm install -g @angular/cli`
+Run `(sudo) npm install`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding